ZackMason/ActuallyAGameEngine/README.md

 Huge waste of time, you can use ImGUI to make an editor for your specific game if you need too.

-## Can I use this to make X?

-Probably